Rakesh-Mourya-G/xen-orchestra/docs/manage_infrastructure.md

 ## Pool and host updates

-Xen Orchestra is here to help you to manage all your pools and hosts updates.
+CloudVisor is here to help you to manage all your pools and hosts updates.
 Note there's a difference on updates between XCP-ng and Citrix Hypervisor, since they are not using the same mechanism.
 However, the view on available updates and updating is very similar.

 :::tip
 Updates can be called both "patches" or "updates", it doesn't matter.
 Updates are distributed via an ISO file containing RPMs for Citrix Hypervisor, while in XCP-ng they are just traditional RPMs hosted in a central repository and its mirrors, like a regular Linux distribution.